 There are a variety of ways to share your screen during a Teams meeting.
 When using iClicker Cloud, you likely will want to share your Desktop so that you can toggle between your slides and your iClicker toolbar (which will allow you to share polling results with your students).

-These steps will most seamlessly allow you to display questions and polls to students.
+The following steps will most seamlessly allow you to display questions and polls to students during Teams class meetings:

 - Before your Teams class meeting, open the file with your questions (typically a Powerpoint, but could also be a website, a word document, a PDF, etc.).
 Additionally, close any unnecessary programs or programs that could pop-up notifications you wouldn’t want your students to see.

 - Before your Teams class meeting, open the iClicker Cloud desktop application (that you’ve previously installed) and login to the program.
 Then click “Start Class” for the appropriate class, so students can join the iClicker session when they join the Teams class.
-More information can be found, above, in the Instructions for Running iClicker Cloud in Class.
+More information can be found, above, in the Run iClicker Cloud in Class.

 - Start your class meeting in Teams.

 - When you are ready to start sharing questions and polls, be sure you have selected the option to share your Desktop.
 Students will see anything displayed on the screen that you are now sharing.

 - Minimize any unneeded windows (this is often, minimally, the main Teams program window).